Russia drafts anti-war protesters into military amid nationwide demonstrations: monitoring group - KTVZ

 Images and videos show police cracking down on demonstrators in multiple cities, with footage showing several protesters at a demonstration in central Moscow being carried away by the police and authorities in St. Petersburg attempting to contain a crowd chanting “no mobilization” outside Isakiivskiy Cathedral.

 Police detained the protesters across 38 cities in Russia on Wednesday, according to figures released shortly after midnight by independent monitoring group OVD-Info.
-The group’s spokeswoman Maria Kuznetsova said in a phone call with CNN that at at least four police stations in Moscow some of the protesters arrested by riot police were being drafted directly into Russia’s military.
+The group’s spokeswoman Maria Kuznetsova told CNN by phone that at at least four police stations in Moscow, some of the protesters arrested by riot police were being drafted directly into Russia’s military.

 The announced “partial mobilization” would see 300,000 reservists called up, according to Defense Minister Sergei Shoigu.
 Putin said those with military experience would be subject to conscription, and stressed that the decree — which was already signed — was necessary to “protect our homeland, its sovereignty and its territorial integrity.”

-The decree itself does not apply solely to reservists.
-It allows the “call up [of] citizens of the Russian Federation for military service by mobilization into the Armed Forces of the Russian Federation.”

-Putin raised the specter of nuclear weapons during his address, saying he would use “all the means at our disposal,” if he deemed the “territorial integrity” of Russia to be jeopardized.
-He also endorsed referendums on joining Russia that Russian-appointed leaders in four occupied regions of Ukraine announced they would hold this week.
+During his Wednesday address, Putin also raised the specter of nuclear weapons, saying he would use “all the means at our disposal,” if he deemed the “territorial integrity” of Russia to be jeopardized.
+He also endorsed referenda on joining Russia that Russian-appointed leaders in four occupied regions of Ukraine announced they would hold this week.

 Concern among Russian citizens was palpable on Wednesday, with travel agency websites showing a dramatic increase in the demand for flights to places where Russians do not need a visa.
 Flight sale websites indicate direct flights to such countries sold out through Friday at least.

+On Thursday, a spokesperson for the European Commission acknowledged that there had been numerous requests by Russian citizens hoping to enter European Union countries.
+They said that the EU is planning to establish a joint position on the matter.

+The European Commission also noted that, for now, each member state will need to assess entry requests on a case-by-case basis, adding that external border management of the EU must be carried out in line with EU law and comply with “fundamental rights and all of the legislation in place for asylum procedures.”

-The protests, most of which appeared to have attracted a few dozen people, were another strong signal of the desperation felt by some.
+The protests in Russia, most of which appeared to have attracted a few dozen people, were another strong signal of the desperation felt by some.
 Dissent is typically swiftly crushed in Russia and authorities have placed further constraints on free speech following the invasion of Ukraine.

 Footage from social media showed several protesters in Ulan Ude in eastern Siberia carrying signs reading “No to war!
 No to mobilization!” and “Our husbands, fathers, and brothers do not want to kill other husbands and fathers!”